michaelpatrickpurcell/grawlix/README.md

 # Grawlix
 Grawlix is an abstract strategy game for two players that can be played in 15-30 minutes.

-The file [grawlix_tiles.stl](grawlix_tiles.stl) contains models for the tiles that are need to play the game as depicted in these rules.
+The file [grawlix_tiles.stl](grawlix_tiles.stl) contains models for the tiles that are need to play the game as described in these rules.
 Six batches are required to produce a complete set of tiles, one batch per color.
 The models are designed to have the filament switched during the print.
 Start each batch using the same base color.
 White or light gray work well for this purpose.
 Pause the printer when the glyph begins printing and switch the filament to the desired accent color.

-Alternatively, the tiles from the popular game [Qwirkle](https://boardgamegeek.com/boardgame/25669/qwirkle) can be used to play the Grawlix.
-Qwirkle comes with 108 wooden tiles.
+Alternatively, the tiles from the popular game [Qwirkle](https://boardgamegeek.com/boardgame/25669/qwirkle) can be used to play Grawlix.
+Qwirkle is played with one hundred eight wooden tiles.
 Each tile has one of six different symbols on it in one of six different colors.
 There are three copies of each tile.
 So, the tiles from Qwirkle can be repurposed to form three sets of tiles, each of which is equivalent to a complete set of Grawlix tiles.

 ## Backstory